Denise Albe-Fessard: Career and research

+Early on, Albe-Fessard studied the electrical activity of electric fish.
+Her work on microelectrode recordings of a cat's cerebral cortex in the 1950s was one of the first intracellular recordings of a mammalian brain.

 Albe-Fessard chaired the scientific committee of the first international congress on pain in 1975 in Florence, Italy.
 From 1978 to 1984, she was a member of various other committees.

-She was the first president of the International Association for the Study of Pain (IASP) between 1975–1978.
+She was the first president of the International Association for the Study of Pain (IASP) between 1975 and 1978.